-The concentration in Creative Writing allows the student to focus on the writing of fiction, poetry and/or creative non-fiction and to prepare a creative thesis, in addition to receiving graduate-level training in literature and literary criticism.
-Graduate creative writing courses combine workshop situations with one-on-one instruction and enable students to work closely with practicing professionals.
+The concentration in Fiction Writing allows the student to focus on the writing of fiction, an on preparing a creative thesis, in addition to receiving graduate-level training in literature and literary criticism.
+Graduate fiction writing courses combine workshop situations with one-on-one instruction and enable students to work closely with practicing professionals.

 The New Writing Series offers a lively schedule of readings throughout the year.
-Students in the concentration may give public readings on campus and contribute editorial assistance to the graduate literary magazine, Ursa Literary Review.
+Students in this concentration give public readings on campus as part of their thesis preparation.

 - Six credit hours in fiction (ENG 507: Fiction Workshop)

 - Six credit hours of ENG 699: Graduate Thesis

-- All creative writing students produce and defend a thesis consisting of a substantial body of work (e.g. a novel, a collection of short stories, a collection of poetry), prefaced by a discussion of the creative process that gave rise to the work in the context of literary traditions and movements.
+- All fiction writing students produce and defend a thesis consisting of a substantial body of work (e.g. a novel, a collection of short stories), prefaced by a discussion of the creative process that gave rise to the work in the context of literary traditions and movements.

 Graduate creative writing courses in fiction are taught by: